goedgeai/dropt-cli/README.md

 ## Examples
-One can find more examples about DrOpt project in folder `examples`.
+One can find more examples about Dr.Opt project in folder `examples`.

 ## About
 * The modules under [src/dropt/client](./src/dropt/client) (`endpoint.py`, `exception.py`, `interface.py`, `objects.py`, `requestor.py`, `resource.py`) are modified from [sigopt-python](https://github.com/sigopt/sigopt-python), which is under the MIT license: